📅 Last Updated: January 30, 2026

 The fintech sector has felt the ripples of the COVID-19 pandemic, seeing a surge in digital financial service adoption and shifts in consumer habits.
 While the pandemic posed challenges for fintech firms, it also paved the way for innovation and growth opportunities.

-In 2022, student loan platform CommonBond, having raised a total of US$1.3 billion, announced it would be ceasing its operations.
+In 2022, student loan platform CommonBond, having raised a total of $1.3 billion, announced it would be ceasing its operations.
 This decision came after its main business avenues suffered significant setbacks during the pandemic.

 29. The Median Age for a Fintech Founder Is 34 Years